ToolJet/ToolJet/docs/docs/data-sources/redis.md

 ---

 # Redis
-ToolJet can run Redis commands on your Redis instances.We have created a video tutorial on building a Redis GUI using ToolJet: [Link](https://redis.io/commands)
+ToolJet can run Redis commands on your Redis instances.

 ## Connection